Masthead

 Meghan Harrison

-Meghan Harrison (she/her) is a Graduate Student at Western Carolina University, working towards obtaining her Masters in English with a concentration in Creative Writing.
-When she’s not writing stories with words, she is telling love stories as a wedding photographer.
-She loves living in the Smoky Mountains with her husband, three kids, two dogs, two chickens, and one cat.
+Meghan Harrison (she/her) just earned her Masters in English with a concentration in Creative Writing from Western Carolina University.
+She writes poetry, short stories, and fiction.
+She loves living in the Smoky Mountains with her husband, three kids, two dogs, eight chickens, and one cat.

 Pat Jameson